ForgottenField/FlowSlicer/README.md

 # FlowSlicer

-**FlowSlicer** is a tool designed to streamline the debloating and slicing of Android applications, enabling the identification and analysis of multi-level dependencies and generating debloated apps based on the built MDG.
+**FlowSlicer** is a tool designed to streamline the debloating and slicing of Android applications, enabling the identification and analysis of multi-level dependence and generating debloated apps based on the built MDG.
 This repository includes all necessary code, configuration files, and raw data to reproduce our experiments.

 ## Table of Contents